gumaerc-testorg/4.614-fall-2002/content/pages/lecture-notes/baroque.md

 **The Dolmabahçe Mosque, Istanbul**

 (1852-53).
 Is built by the first of the Balian family of architects, Karabet, as an adaptation of a neo-classical style to the requirements of a small royal mosque.
-Its [minarets]({{< baseurl >}}/pages/lecture-notes/glossary#minaret) take the shape of Corinthian columns.
+Its {{% resource_link 851489fb-7279-2905-c810-64a265ac9cc3 "minarets" "#minaret" %}} take the shape of Corinthian columns.
 It, and the palace that gave it its name, are two examples of the strong influence of Western models in late Ottoman architecture.